bahaidev/bahaiwritings/README.md

     1. Aqdas
         1. Passages translated/excerpted by Shoghi Effendi

+        1. For index, add links to other entries, serving as cross-reference

     1. Qur'an and Bible

         1. Re-build based on formatted copies so as not to lose visual